 The Power of Creative Tools & Products to Create Breakthroughs, Attract Clients & Transform Your Business

-We continue from part 1 where I spoke about how creativity requires stimulus.
+We continue from part 1 where I spoke about how creativity requires a stimulus.

-Imagery, pictures and visual metaphors are the perfect stimulus for creativity, intuition and insight.
+Imagery, pictures and visual metaphors are the perfect stimuli for creativity, intuition, and insight.
 An image can be paired with any open-ended question and it will always open up new associations, ideas, and perspectives.
 Whether you ask your client to look around the room and land on something visual or draw an image from an imagery card deck, the impact is powerful.

 Lakoff and Johnson’s work with metaphor finds that metaphor comprehension is grounded in our sensory (see, hear, taste, touch) and our motor experiences.
-This research, which has been around for awhile has been affirmed by more recent research that says that our brains conduct a sort of mental simulation as a way to understand metaphor.
+This research, which has been around for a while has been affirmed by more recent research that says that our brains conduct a sort of mental stimulation as a way to understand the metaphor.
 What’s exciting to me is that metaphor has such a strong connection to the body.
 This is one of the reasons imagery brings new awareness to the coaching conversation.

 Several years ago I was at a gathering and one of the women brought a card deck.
 The deck had imagery on one side and content on the other.
 The cards got passed around, we each drew a random card and let the image prompt a life story.
 It was all very spontaneous and the images called forth stories that were richly textured, deep and meaningful.
 This depth of conversation would not have happened without that creative stimulus.

 When you work with images in groups or privately allow the client to choose an image in response to a question.
 It is helpful to tell them that they don’t need to know why they are drawn to a specific image and to allow their intuition to choose.
 Trust your client to be guided to an image that will serve them.